- Home

 Fear of getting a different cancer

-Some survivors worry about developing a different type of cancer.
-While this is not common, some people develop a second cancer that may not be related to the first cancer.
+Some survivors develop a second cancer that is different to the first cancer.

-The following factors may increase your risk of developing another type of cancer:
+The following things may increase your risk of developing another type of cancer:

-- exposure to cigarette smoke or other cancer-causing agents
+- past or continuing exposure to cigarette smoke or other cancer-causing agents (including asbestos, heavy metals, diesel engine exhaust, solvents and pesticides)

-- skin damage caused by overexposure to ultraviolet (UV) radiation from the sun or artificial sources such as solariums
+- skin damage caused by exposure to ultraviolet (UV) radiation from the sun or solariums

 - being born with an inherited gene that increases the chance of developing some cancers (about 5% of cancers)